membraneframework-labs/webrtc-server/pages/Signaling.md

 Every JSON received from the client will be decoded into the `Membrane.WebRTC.Server.Message` struct.
 The peer will set `:from` field with own peer_id.
-Then it will send a message to the room, where it will be passed to the addressee.
-The addressee and sender are specified in `to` and `from` message fields by peer_ids.
+Then it will send a message to the room, where it will be forwarded to the addressees.
+The addressees and sender are specified in `to` and `from` message fields by peer_ids.

 The message can be modified or ignored by both peer and room using